Learn the craft of formulating a sermon and Bible class lesson

 Certain sermon topics are easier to talk about then others, talking about moral themes are easier for example, then talking about people, places and things.
 Putting together a sermon about love, just requires finding Bible verses on the topic and tying the passages together.

-What I tend to do when making a sermon: you can also, just type in "Ark of the Covenant Bible verse" in your search engine.
-And you'll find many Bible passages that will pop up.
-Most themes or Bible topics can be found online if you type in the theme/topic and include with the theme/topic the phrase "Bible verse" in the search engine.
+What I tend to do when making a sermon: if I am researching, "Ark of the Covenant" I'll type that phrase and add "Bible verse" in my search when typing that phrase into the search engine.
+I'll find many Bible passages that will pop up in my searches when I do this.
+Most themes or Bible topics can be found online if you type in the theme/topic and include with the theme/topic the phrase "Bible verse" in your the search engine.

 _______________________________________________________________________________________________________________________________________________________________________________

-If someone only speaks narratives, the congregation will be ignorant of non story-line (doctrinal) themes, like divorce and remarriage, forsaking the assembly, Bible authority, the work of the church, the qualifications of elders and deacons, etc.
+If someone only speaks narratives, the congregation will be ignorant of non storyline (doctrinal) themes, like divorce and remarriage, forsaking the assembly, Bible authority, the work of the church, the qualifications of elders and deacons, etc.

 1. First ask how do I want to present the content?
 Do I want to present the material in Expository format, Textual format, Topical format or Narrative format?